akielaries/openGPMP/docs/source/index.md

 Welcome to openMTPK's documentation.
 ===================================
-**openMTPK** is a open-source mathematics package written in C++ with language bindings available for Fortran, OCaml, Python, and R. View the The goal is to make a reusable mathematics library covering an array of topics for an array of uses.
+**openMTPK** is a open-source mathematics package written in C++ with language bindings available for Fortran, OCaml, Python, and R. The goal is to make a reusable mathematics library covering an array of topics for an array of uses.